 So what happened to Mer-Man?
 He’s actually not as different from the original design as you might think.
 Let’s take a look at the Mark Taylor B-sheet design:

 The original concept (known as “Sea Man”) would have had unique legs, arms and scaly loin cloth.
 The cross sell art cut down on the fishy details, and the toy version even more so.
 But take a look at the head on the original concept art.
 It doesn’t look quite like the card art.
 Look at the face and the top of his head.
 He’s somewhere in between the somewhat goofy card back and the simplified but more intense vintage toy face.
-In fact, if you were to color that original concept design just like the vintage toy (as I did above), it would be much clearer that they were really the same basic character, just simplified, recolored and made a bit meaner looking.
+In fact, if you were to color that original concept design just like the vintage toy (as I did below), it would be much clearer that they were really the same basic character, just simplified, recolored and made a bit meaner looking.

 I’ve heard scuttlebutt around the internet is that Mer-Man was originally conceived of as a heroic warrior from an oceanic world that was destroyed.
 However, I’ve never seen any real evidence that Mer-Man was once heroic.
 Even in the first mini comic, where Stratos‘ affiliations seem to be with Skeletor, Mer-Man was portrayed as an evil warrior.